Audits that focus on critical controls are more effective than those that do not

 Audit is an examination of an activity in pursuance of a specific objective by an independent person.
 But what constitutes an effective audit?

-Both graphs depict risk as the product of FoL and Severity logarithmically.
-On the x-axis, a severity of 2 corresponds to $10,000 and 5 corresponds to $10,000,000.
+This graph depicts risk as the product of FoL and Severity logarithmically.
+On the x-axis, a severity of 2 corresponds to £10,000 and 5 corresponds to £10,000,000.
 On the y-axis, a FoL of 2 corresponds to one a year, and 5 corresponds to several times a day.
-The green and blue areas are considered by the organisation to be acceptable risks and the yellow and red areas unacceptable.
+The green and yellow areas are considered by the organisation to be acceptable risks and the pink and red areas unacceptable.
+The orange areas are borderline.

-The left hand graph shows the estimates of residual risk for two events (black and white) taking into account the estimated/measured effectiveness of controls.
-The right hand graph shows the reassessment of the same two risks following audits of their respective controls.
+The graph shows the estimates of the inherent risk for two events (black squares) and the residual risks (white squares) taking into account the estimated/measured effectiveness of controls.

 Now, suppose there are two audits.
 Both have the objective of determining the organisation’s exposure to risk.

-The first audit, Audit A, looked at the controls that were involved with mitigating the black risk.
-The audit discovered that there were problems with these controls leading to a reassessment of risk that was unacceptable.
-The audit makes a single recommendation that reduces the risk to the value shown by the left-down arrow.
+The first audit, Audit A, looked at the controls that were involved with mitigating the right-hand black risk.
+The audit discovered that there were problems with these controls leading to a reassessment of residual risk that was unacceptable (blue square).
+The audit makes a single recommendation that reduces the risk back to the value shown by the right-hand white square.

-The second audit, Audit B, discovers no real failings with the controls concerned with mitigating the white risk.
+The second audit, Audit B, discovers no real failings with the controls concerned with mitigating the second risk event (left-hand black and white squares).
 Indeed the reassessment of risk is no different to that given by the original risk assessment.
 However, the audit makes 20 recommendations.

 you consent to that site setting authentication session cookies